akuity/kargo/docs/docs/15-concepts.md

   namespace: kargo-demo
 spec:
   stage: test
-  state: 404df86560cab5d515e7aa74653e665c1dc96e1c
+  freight: 404df86560cab5d515e7aa74653e665c1dc96e1c
 ```

 `Promotion` resources are simple.
-Their `spec.environment` and `spec.state`
+Their `spec.environment` and `spec.freight`
-fields specify a `Stage` by name and one of its available states, into which
+fields specify a `Stage` by name and one of its available pieces of freight,
-that `Stage` should be transitioned.
+which should be moved into that `Stage`.

 :::info
 The name in a `Promotion`'s `metadata.name` field is inconsequential.
 Only
 the `spec` matters.
 :::

-When the state transition specified by a `Promotion` has concluded -- whether
+When a `Promotion` has concluded -- whether successfully or unsuccessfully --
-successfully or unsuccessfully -- the `Promotion`'s `status` field is updated
-to reflect the outcome.
+the `Promotion`'s `status` field is updated to reflect the outcome.

 _So, who can create `Promotion` resources?
 And when does Kargo create them
 automatically?_